 It asks the court to "conclude as a matter of law that no discount should be available for a gift of a fractional interest unless the taxpayer held such interest in fractional form before the gift, rather than viewing several simultaneously gifted portions of the property as fractional interests in the hands of the donor for purpose of valuing the gift." ...
-The government maintains that gift tax law categorically prohibits such a discount because it is contrary to one of the primary purposes of the gift of land to more than one individual" ... and "that the value of each donee's interest is simply the value of the whole times the percent ownership."
+The government maintains that gift tax law categorically prohibits such a discount because it is contrary to one of the primary purposes of the gift tax....
+It contends ... that "it is not appropriate to apply fractional interest discounts in valuing a gift of land to more than one individual" ... and "that the value of each donee's interest is simply the value of the whole times the percent ownership."